mikewesthad/navmesh/README.md

 Before you can dive into the code, you'll need to create a navigation mesh for your game world.
 This is a process of defining the walkable areas within you world.
 You can create it from scratch in code, but it's far easier to use a tilemap editor like Tiled to do this.
 See [guide](https://www.mikewesthad.com/navmesh/docs/manual/tiled-navmesh-guide.html).

+Note: the current version of the library only supports [convex polygons](https://www.sparknotes.com/math/geometry1/polygons/section2/).
+There are libraries like [poly-decom.js](https://github.com/schteppe/poly-decomp.js/) for decomposing a concave polygon into easier to manage convex polygons.
+It's on the to do list to handle any polygon, but I've found that automatically decomposing polygons leads to worse performance than hand-mapping the levels with convex polygons.

 ## Usage

 ### navmesh